project-bdn/config-server/README.md

     - Block connection to
       the `postgres` database: `sudo -u postgres psql -c "REVOKE connect ON DATABASE postgres FROM PUBLIC;"`.
 Only the use `postgres` should have to this table.
     - You need to create the databases and users for instance of Klivar.
-TODO: document the process.
+See the [README](./postgres-databases/README.md) in the `postgres-databases` folder.

 ## How to run a playbook locally